modalities.conversion.gpt2 package

 [What are position IDs?](../glossary#position-ids)

-past_key_values (Cache or tuple(tuple(torch.FloatTensor)), optional):
+past_key_values (~cache_utils.Cache, optional):

 Pre-computed hidden-states (key and values in the self-attention blocks and in the cross-attention blocks) that can be used to speed up sequential decoding.
 This typically consists in the past_key_values returned by the model at a previous stage of decoding, when use_cache=True or config.use_cache=True.

 The model will output the same cache format that is fed as input.
-If no past_key_values are passed, the legacy cache format will be returned.

 inputs_embeds (torch.FloatTensor of shape (batch_size, sequence_length, hidden_size), optional):